 The brief given to the company executives in Milan was simple, don’t build them to last.

 There is no doubt he cuts an impressive figure.
 Often in traditional Arab robes, Bin Hammam wore a smart suit for our interview in Paris on Monday.
 Weary from a day of journalistic interrogation, the head of Asia’s Football Confederation (AFC) nonetheless greeted me warmly and was as charming as most successful sports administrators tend to be.
-Read the rest of this entry »
+FULL POST

 The draw for the quarterfinals of the European Champions League, according to many pundits, has set Barcelona on a collision course with arch-rivals Real Madrid for the final four.
 Some even suggested the winner of this explosive, if mooted, semifinal would go on to lift the European Cup at Wembley on May 28.